sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 "Marginal lexicon": you aren't taught, told how to use swear words -- furthest edge of "prescribed" grammar/lexicon

 Ned Flanders
+- "Diddly"-infixation
+- Does it where you *can't* do fuckin-infixation: on iambs
 -